 We also conduct a systematic analysis of two UV and two optical wavelength ranges that may be used to determine the spectral shape.
 The UV ranges, 2650-2800 \AA \ and 2800-3090 \AA \, characterize the Fe II emission on each side of the Mg II line.
 The optical ranges are 4434-4684 \AA \ and 5150-5350 \AA \, corresponding to the Fe II emission at the blue and red sides of the H$\beta$ line, respectively.
-The Fe II emission on both sides of Mg II and H$\beta$ forms clear local bumps or peaks.
-Therefore, for convenience, we refer to these regions as blue and red wings \citep[e.g.][]{sarkar2021}.
+The Fe II emission on both sides of Mg II forms clear local bumps or peaks.
+Therefore, for convenience, we refer to these regions as UV Fe II blue and red wings \citep[e.g.][]{sarkar2021}.
 The Fe II emission on the blue and red sides of H$\beta$ forms larger blends, which we call optical blue and optical red blends, respectively.
 A list of Fe II blends considered in this work is given in Table \ref{tab:FeII_blends}.